 Your study will include clinical placements through the three year programme to give you a diverse experience of patient care to prepare for your future career as an ODP.
 You will work closely with clinical mentors who support your learning in the practice setting.

-The course is developed in partnership with our local healthcare providers and is currently seeking validation with the Health and Care Professions Council (HCPC).
-On completion of the degree programme, graduates will be eligible to register with the HCPC and practise as an operating department practitioner.
+The course is developed in partnership with our local healthcare providers and is currently seeking accreditation with the Health and Care Professions Council (HCPC).
+On completion of the degree programme, graduates will be eligible to apply to the HCPC to become a registered Operating Department Practioner.

 The degree programme uses a blended learning approach with time being spent between University teaching and clinical practice.
 Approximately 50% of the course is spent in clinical placement settings under the supervision of clinical mentors who will support you through the programme.
 As a student you will have the opportunity to learn to put theory into practice using state of the art facilities to support your clinical skills.
 The programme will use simulation equipment to develop your clinical skills in a safe environment.